“Auschwitz begins wherever someone looks at a slaughterhouse and thinks: they’re only animals.”

 Shocking video: Walmart pork supplier caught abusing pigs.
 “Walmart likes to brag about its low prices, but the hidden cost of Walmart’s cheap products is blatant animal abuse.”
 Bob Barker introduces the Mercy for Animals video; watch it here or, if you choose not to view, just stop the video and read the text.
 Then click here for info on “The Hidden Cost of Walmart’s Pork.”

-Montana’s former governor has proposed a massive hog production facility in Shelby, MT for export to China.
+Montana’s former governor proposed a massive hog production facility in Shelby, MT for export to China.
 Read more: All factory, no farm: And the CAFOs go rolling along.
 At the Other Nations blog (posted Feb.
 2012–the facility hasn’t materialized.)

 AFO?
 CAFO?
 Here’s the EPA’s definition of an AFO: “Animal Feeding Operations (AFOs) are agricultural operations where animals are kept and raised in confined situations.
 AFOs congregate animals, feed, manure and urine, dead animals, and production operations on a small land area.
 Feed is brought to the animals rather than the animals grazing or otherwise seeking feed in pastures, fields, or on rangeland.
 Your operation is an AFO if: You confine animals for at least 45 days in a 12-month period, and (t)here’s no grass or other vegetation in the confinement area during the normal growing season.”

 CAFOs–where animals are not just congregated–but are concentrated–are operations that meet the AFO criteria along with other regulatory criteria.
 Approximately 15% of AFOs are CAFOs.
 Visit the EPA for more.

 FACTORY FARM MAP: This is an excellent tool.
-Note that it is a snapshot of the year 2007, however.
+Now updated to 2012.
 Interactive by state, you can apply filters for the various production species and retrieve data by county (retrieval takes a few seconds in some instances).
 Below the map, data can be displayed in charts and rankings.
 Click here.